kharism/hanashi/README.md

 ```
 The full example of this example is in sample2 directory.
 Sample directory is for more complex example where we use multiple scene, have scene transition, and dialogue option

+the sampletopdown is not the most efficient or robust example, please look up [testtopdown](https://github.com/kharism/testtopdown) for better example

 ## Example of my game that uses Hanashi

 [RogueSolitaire](https://kharism.itch.io/roguesolitaire)